muellerzr/muellerzr.github.io/_posts/projects/2019-7-18-ClassConfusion.md

 ---
 layout: post
 category: projects
-title: Class Confusion, a way to analyze fastai model behaviors
+title: Class Confusion, Analyzing Fastai Model Behaviors
 ---

 In my research at the University, I have found that one major weakness of mine is trying to explain how these models are working and their behavior.
 After enough discussion on the fastai forums, I decided to make a new widget entitled "Class Confusion", which can be used in regular jupyter environments and in Google Colaboratory.